This synthesizer took me about a year to make. I spent as much time making it look beautiful as I did on the electronics.

 onto plastic rods, the resistance it about 10k.

-Playing with a ribbon gives you a similar sound to a theremin, only it is a lot easier because you can see the
+Playing with a ribbon gives you a similar sound to a theremin, except it is a lot easier to play in tune because you can see the

-notes.
-I prefer the sound of a ribbon to a keyboard with portamento.
+notes marked out along the ribbon.
+I prefer the sound of a ribbon over the sound of a keyboard with portamento.
 The problem with portamento is that you can't

 time when you glide into the notes only when you glide out of them.
 Portamento sounds more kitsch to me than a ribbon